Gen2ly/gently-vim/readme.md

 Replace `runtime! archlinux.vim` with `runtime! gently.vim` in `/etc/vimrc` to enable.

 The configuration directs Vim to use the XDG user directories.
-It may be unnecessary but it doesn't hurt to create their directories:
+Create their directories by doing:

 ```bash
 mkdir -p ~/.cache/vim/backup/